Skip to main content

 In most cases, a preliminary investigation determines the characteristic process band, which leads to an optimal reaction course and thus to the desired properties of the final product.

-Minor deviations from the ideal process are provided to the operator or process control through typical analog or digital interfaces, for example, to control the crystallization back to the ideal course via temperature control.
+Minor deviations from the ideal process are provided to the operator or process control through typical analog or digital interfaces, for example, to steer the crystallization back to the ideal course via temperature control.

 Statistical evaluation of multiple sound measurements per second